Andabe-Net/Azure-DevOps/Networking-in-azure-Vm-nginx-server/README.md

 - use the Virtual machine e.g install nginx server

-- allow inbound traffic from the firewall to the Network security group attached to the subnet of the VM (not necessary since resources in the same Vnet can comunicate with each other across subnets)
+- allow inbound traffic from the firewall to the VM using the Network security group attached to the subnet of the VM (not necessary since resources in the same Vnet can communicate with each other across subnets)

-- access the Vm in the network using DNAT(Destination Network Address Translation) through a firewall
+- access the Vm in the network using DNAT(Destination Network Address Translation) through a firewall that has a public Ip attached.

 In this project, the aim is to practice networking in azure by setting up a private virtual network protected